MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 {: .box-warning}
 **Note:** Make sure the Terraform module uses `var.name` as the resource name, make sure `test.vars` contains the test specific variables, `provider.tf` has the correct provider version configured, and all files including `generic_test.go` is in the folder `test`.

 The generic test can be reused across Terraform modules, the only requirement is to stick to a convention, e.g. the `name` variable.
-Havening a generic test is in most of the cases better than havening none at all.
+Havening a generic test is in most cases better than havening none.
 We can always exchange the generic test with a more sophisticated test case later.

 ##### Debugging